Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/parameter_calculation_notes.md

 ## Number of Network Spikes * minor bug
 Scripts: `create_burst_ont_Data.R` -> ... -> `sjemea.c` (fun: `ns_count_activity`) and `find.peaks()`

+Note:
+Here, the network *spikes* are calculated.
+Network bursts are a different phenomena, which require that electrodes are bursting invidually, before it can be considered part of a network burst.

 How it's calculated:
 Divide entire recording into time bins of length ns.T = 0.05. (`networkspikes.R` (sjemea))